János Kóka

-János Kóka (born 5 July 1972) is a Hungarian businessman, private investor, IT entrepreneur and manager of various enterprises, who served as Minister of Economy and Transport between 2004 and 2007.
+János Kóka (born 5 July 1972) is a Hungarian businessman, investor, IT entrepreneur and manager of various enterprises, who was Minister of Economy and Transport between 2004 and 2007.
 He was a member of the Alliance of Free Democrats (SZDSZ) and functioned as its chairman from 2007 to 2008.
-He also served as leader of the liberal party's parliamentary group until 2010, when SZDSZ failed to win any seats after 20 years.
+He also was leader of the liberal party's parliamentary group until 2010, when SZDSZ failed to win any seats after 20 years.
 Kóka left the party that year.
 In 2010 he returned to business life and presently works as chairman and CEO of Cellum Global Zrt. and Chairman of the Board of Cellum Bulgaria.
 He is married to Edit Varga.

 Education

 He graduated from Temesvári Pelbárt Franciscan Grammar School in Esztergom.
 He continued his studies at Semmelweis University of Medicine, where he received his degree in 1996.

 Business career

-Kóka got involved in the emerging Hungarian IT industry while still at university, working as Project Manager and later Sales Director at one of Hungary's first ISPs, Elender LLC from 1994 and 1996.
-From 1996 he served as Managing Director of Elender Computer LLC, then from 1998, following the company's transformation into a private limited company, as CEO of Elender IT, Inc. In 1999 Elender was acquired by PSINet, Inc. and Kóka became Country Manager, then from 2000 European Vice President of Business Development.
+Kóka got involved in the emerging Hungarian IT industry while still at university, working as Project Manager and later Sales Director at one of Hungary's first Internet service providers, Elender LLC from 1994 and 1996.
+From 1996 he was Managing Director of Elender Computer LLC, then from 1998, following the company's transformation into a private limited company, as CEO of Elender IT, Inc. In 1999 Elender was acquired by PSINet, Inc. and Kóka became Country Manager, then from 2000 European Vice President of Business Development.
 He also became Chairman of the Board of Webigen Inc. in July 2000.
-He returned to his former company in October 2002, serving as CEO of Elender Business Communications.
+He returned to his former company in October 2002, as CEO of Elender Business Communications.
 In 2004 he was appointed President of Euroweb Internet Service Provider Inc.

 He was a board member of the ICT Association of Hungary (IVSZ) from 2000, and President from March 2003 until October 2004.
-From 2003 prior to his ministerial appointment he served as Member of the Board of EICTA (European ICT Association) based in Brussels, and Chairman of the Hungarian-Indonesian Joint Business Council.
+From 2003 prior to his ministerial appointment he was Member of the Board of EICTA (European ICT Association) based in Brussels, and Chairman of the Hungarian-Indonesian Joint Business Council.
 In 2000 he received the ’IT Manager of the Year’ award founded by the ICT Association of Hungary.